 In this chapter, we present a case study on traffic management using CV-enabled variable speed advisory.
-The purpose of this case study is to compare CV-enabled variable speed advisory with the existing approach using variable speed display signs or variable matrix signs.
+The purpose of this case study is to compare connected-vehicle-enabled variable speed advisory with the existing approach using variable speed display signs or variable matrix signs.

-It must be noted that while CVs enable many other applications with possibly greater impact, we chose the case of variable speed advisory in this chapter keeping in mind the following considerations:
+It must be noted that while connected vehicles enable many other applications with possibly greater impact, we chose the case of variable speed advisory in this chapter keeping in mind the following considerations: